 Jan.
 15- notification of award recipient (after vote by full board)

 Feb.
 1- formal acceptance of award via letter

 March 1-Dec.
 31st – research conducted, findings documented,

 Sept.
-1- The principal project supervisor submit progress report will include a summary of the project, a financial statement endorsed by the project supervisor’s, Dean, or Head indicating how funds are being spent, and a statement regarding the plans for disseminating the outcomes and results.
+1- The principal project supervisor submitting a progress report will include a summary of the project, a financial statement endorsed by the project supervisor’s dean or department head indicating how funds are being spent, and a statement regarding the plans for disseminating the outcomes and results.

 All project proposals should be sent as a Word document to the current CEIA Vice President of Research, Cherie Lynch, and firstname.lastname@example.org with Project Grant and the applicant’s name in the subject line.